davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 ## de Condorcet, M. (1976).
 Essay on the application of mathematics to the theory of decision-making.
 In K.M.
 Baker (Ed.), Condorcet: Selected writings.
 Indianapolis: Bobbs-Merrill.

+## Thirteen theorems in search of the truth

-## Grofman, B., Owen, G., & Feld, S. L. (1983).
+@Grofman, B., Owen, G., & Feld, S. L. (1983).
 Thirteen theorems in search of the truth.
 Theory and Decision, 15, 261–278.

-## Owen, G., Grofman, B., & Feld, S. L. (1989).
-Proving a distribution-free generalization of the Condorcet jury theorem.
-Mathematical Social Sciences, 17, 1–16.

-## Sah, R. J. (1991).
-Fallibility in human organizations and political systems.
-Journal of Economic Perspectives, 5(2), 67–88.

-## Ladha, K. K. (1992).
-The Condorcet jury theorem, free speech, and correlated votes.
-American Journal of Political Science, 36(3), 617–634.

-## Ben-Yashar, R. C., & Nitzan, S. (1997).
-The optimal decision rule for fixed-size committees in dichotomous choice situations: The general result.
-International Economic Review, 38(1), 175–186.

-## Kanazawa, S. (1998).
-A brief note on a further refinement of the Condorcet Jury Theorem for heterogeneous groups.
-Mathematical Social Sciences, 35, 69–73.

-## Feddersen, T., & Pesendorfer, W. (1998).
-Convicting the innocent: The inferiority of unanimous jury verdicts under strategic voting.
-American Political Science Review, 92, 23–35.

-## McLennan, A. (1998).
-Consequences of the Condorcet jury theorem for beneficial information aggregation by rational agents.
-American Political Science Review, 92, 413–418.

-## Paroush, J. (1998).
-Stay away from fair coins: A Condorcet jury theorem.
-Social Choice and Welfare, 15, 15–20.

-## Fey, M. (2003).
-A note on the Condorcet jury theorem with supermajority voting rules.
-Social Choice and Welfare, 20, 27–32.

-## List, C. (2004).
-On the significance of the absolute margin.
-British Journal for the Philosophy of Science, 55, 521–544.

-## Kirstein, R. (2006).
-The Condorcet jury-theorem with two independent error-probabilities.
-Paper 20, German Working Papers in Law and Economics.

-## Ben-Yashar, R., & Milchtaich, I. (2007).
-First and second best voting rules in committees.
-Social Choice and Welfare, 29(3), 453–480.

-## Kirsten, R. & Wangenheim, G. V. (2010).
-A generalized Condorcet jury theorem with two independent probabilities of error.
-Joint Discussion Paper Series in Economics No. 11–2010, MAGKS, 12 March.

-## Romeijn, J.-W., & Atkinson, D. (2011).
-Learning juror competence: A generalized Condorcet jury theorem.
-Politics, Philosophy & Economics, 10(3), 237–262.
+> ABSTRACT.
+We review recent work on the accuracy of group judgmental processes as a function of (a) the competences (judgmental accuracies) of individual group members, (b) the group decision procedure, and (c) group size.This work on individual competence and group accuracy represents an important contribution to democratic theory and a useful Complement to the usual emphasis in the social choice literature on individual preference and preference aggregation mechanisms.
+The work reported on is rooted in a tradition which goes back to scholars such as Condorcet, Poisson, and Bayes.

+All of the theorems in this paper deal with dichotomous choice, p262

+Outlines standard notation on the subject. p263

+Assumptions for CJT p264

+> Voters' choices are independent of one another.
+> (2) Voters are homogeneous, i.e., Pi = P = P for all i.
+> (3) The group decision rule is simple majority.
+> (4) There are exactly two alternatives, only one of which is correct (or equivalently, > one of which is 'better' than the other).
+> (5) The prior odds as to which of the two alternatives is the correct
+> (better) one are even.

 ## Majority Systems and the Condorcet Jury Theorem

-Boland, P. J., 1989, “Majority systems and the Condorcet jury theorem.”
+@Boland, P. J., 1989, “Majority systems and the Condorcet jury theorem.”
 Statistician, 38: 181–189.

 > Condorcet argued that there are situations [the CJT assumptions] where it is advisable to entrust a decision to a group of individuals of lesser competence than to a single individual of greater competence. p181